chaosim/Talk/README.md

 When the compiler/interpreter encounters a function call, it starts matching it character by character with a trie of function declarations it knows about.
 If there's a match, it compiles the call.
 Else it raises an error.

 ####Target language####
 Currently we're aiming to emit Python from the compiler.
-Alternatively, we can go the interpreter route and may be emit some bytecode for some VM to run.
+Alternatively, we could emit bytecode for some VM to run.
+Or, we could go the interpreter route.
 Let's see how it goes.
 ####Case sensitivity####
 May be Talk should be case insensitive.
 That way, you can capitalize reserved words, such as 'if', if they occur at the beginning of a 'sentence' and keep them all small otherwise.